CuriouzK0d3r/CuriouzK0d3r/README.md

 - 🔭 I’m currently working on a BGP hijack detection tool, called [Artemis](https://github.com/FORTH-ICS-INSPIRE/artemis)
 - 🌱 I’m currently learning technologies on the MERN stack as well as the JAMstack
-- 📫 How to reach me: At twitter or at my e-mail address
+- 📫 How to reach me: At Twitter or at my e-mail address

 ---